Technology / Networking

 snmp-server view INT-ACCESS ifEntry included

-So now we've created two accesses for people: ALL-ACCESS, which gives people total access and then INT-ACCESS, which gives people interface access.
+So now we've created two accesses for people: ALL-ACCESS, which gives people total access, and then INT-ACCESS, which gives people interface access.

 How to Configure an SNMP Group

-Now that we've created the View, the Group would be created and associated with that View with the following command.
+Now that we've created the View, the Group will be created and associated with that View with the following command.
 Just like in creating our View, to explain how to configure an SNMP Group, we'll start with the complete line of code and then break it down section-by-section:

 snmp-server group GROUP1 v3 priv read ALL-ACCESS